anusngh1986/PR-Summary/README.md

 # PR-Summary
-A python script to retrieve a summary of all opened, closed, and in progress pull requests for a given Github repository within some time frame, with email output.
+A python utility to retrieve a summary of all opened, closed, and in progress pull requests for a given Github repository within some time frame, with optional email output.

 ## Prerequisite
-1. Python with version 3.8 or above should be in machine.
+1. Python with version 3.8 or above should be installed in machine.
-2. Install python request module using commad **"pip install requests"**
+2. Install python request module used for making API calls using below commad.

+**"pip install requests"**

 ## Script Usage

-Script start with main.py.
+Execution of script will start with main.py.

 **python main.py --org PyGithub --repo PyGithub --email anusngh1986@gmail.com**

 In order to have the output sent as an email, you must create a `credentials.json` file in the same directory as `main.py`.
 This file should look something like this: